silverstripe/silverstripe-linkfield/docs/en/09_migrating/index.md

 ---
-title: Migrating to silverstripe/linkfield v4
+title: Migrating to silverstripe/linkfield
-summary: Guides for migrating or upgrading to silverstripe/linkfield v4
+summary: Guides for migrating to silverstripe/linkfield
 ---

 # Migrating